jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 This function increments the value of `x` in the outer scope, even though the operation takes place in the inner scope.
 If `incrementX` is called anywhere in the program, in any scope where it's valid, the value of `x` in **this** scope will be increased by 1.

-This property of functions is called *closure*, and we'll explore it in greater depth later in the book because it's a very important part of JavaScript.
+This property of functions is called *closure*, and it's a very important part of JavaScript.

 ### Recursive Functions